michaeljclegg/CG_TEXTS/content/blog/100 years zionist congress.md

 ---
-title: 100 Years to the 1st Zionist Congress in Base
+title: 100 Years to the 1st Zionist Congress in Basel
-description: Catalogue text for the exhibition at the Basel Kunstverein 1998
+description: Press release for the show at the Basel Kunstverein 1998
 date: 1998-01-01 00:00:00
+image: /blog/Installation the First Zionist Congress in Basel 1987 Basel Kunsthalle.jpg
 minRead: 2
 toc: 'false'
 head: